-The following reductions are reflected within this funding request, and to meet the charge the school board has been given by authority of the Commonwealth: to advocate for the needs of our community's children and present to you a budget that reflects those needs.
+The following reductions are reflected within this funding request, and represent the necessary operational reductions required to balance the budget to available revenues.
 Each item is aligned to the Division's strategic goal that will be impacted by the reduction.

-Total Reductions: (\$6,162,594)
+Total Reductions: (\$5,305,418)